rray89/FirstAndroidApp_v1/README.md

 # FirstAndroidApp_v1
+# rray
+# May 10, 2017
-A Hello Word example for Android Development
+A Hello World example for Android Development.